mwl10/CS224-ComputerOrganization/README.md

 # CS224-ComputerOrganization
-All labs and assignments for Operating Systems course.
+All labs and assignments for Computer Organization course.